 High school football scoreboard: Sept.
 29-30, 2017

-The two Illini Prairie Conference foes have engaged in some memorable games this decade, and the latest chapter continues at 7 p.m. today at Hicks Field in Tolono.
+Monticello at Unity, Illini Prairie Conference foes, have engaged in some memorable games this decade, and the latest chapter played out Friday night at Hicks Field in Tolono.

+Unity capped off the latest edition between the rivals with a 30-13 victory, relying on 151 rushing yards from Steven Migut to help the Rockets (6-0) stay unbeaten and clinch a playoff berth, while handing the Sages (5-1) their first regular season loss since 2015.

 Read up more about Unity's offensive line